 Turns out, he wasn’t really into her.
 They end up going their separate ways.
 Now he is a distant memory.

-Heater, please don’t make me replace you because you won’t turn on for me, even though I’m trying to turn you on.
+Heater, please don’t make me replace you because you won’t turn it on for me, even though I’m trying to turn you on.